giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

 ...
 ```

 Not specifying the `ingressClassName` will lead to no ingress controller claiming your ingress.
-Specifying a value which does not match the class of any existing ingress controller will result in all ingress controllers ignoring the ingress.
+Specifying a value which doesn't match the class of any existing ingress controller will result in all ingress controllers ignoring the ingress.

-Additionally, please ensure the ingressClass of each of your ingress controllers does not collide with each other.
+Additionally, please ensure the ingress class of each of your ingress controllers doesn't collide with each other.
 For the community supported ingress nginx controller this is described in the [official documentation](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/).

 ## Separating public from internal ingress traffic